Peter G. Jordan

-Peter G. Jordan is the President of Tarrant County College, a community college in Tarrant County, Texas.
-Formerly, he served as the Vice Chancellor of CUNY, as well as Vice President of Vaughn College of Aeronautics and Technology and Vice President of LaGuardia Community College.
-He was also a Dean at New York Institute of Technology, and a Dean at Adelphi University.
-He served as an Overseer and trustee for Colby College.
-He holds a bachelor's degree from Colby College, an M.S.C from Polytechnic Institute of New York University, and a Ph.D from the University of Pennsylvania.
+Peter G. Jordan is the president of Tarrant County College, a community college in Tarrant County, Texas.
+Formerly, he served as the vice chancellor of CUNY, as well as vice president of Vaughn College of Aeronautics and Technology and vice president of LaGuardia Community College.
+He was also a dean at New York Institute of Technology, and at Adelphi University.
+He served as an overseer and trustee for Colby College.
+He holds a bachelor's degree from Colby College, an MSC from Polytechnic Institute of New York University, and a PhD from the University of Pennsylvania.